Single-Threaded StringBuilder Throughput Benchmarks

 Benchmark Operations

-A single benchmark operation consists of performing a loop of steps that does the following:
+A single benchmark operation consists of performing 100,000 iterations of the following steps:

 HTML Report

-Since the benchmark results can create rather large tables, and the Markdown tables can be hard to absorb with the horizontal and vertical table scrolling, the results are also provided in a separate HTML file.
+Since the benchmark results can create large tables that are difficult to navigate due to horizontal and vertical scrolling, the results are also provided in a simplified HTML table format.